-Things to Do for Travellers in Benin
+Things to Do for Travelers in Benin

-The list is long, as Benin is a traveller’s paradise.
+The list is long, as Benin is a traveler’s paradise.
 Although it is a small, club-shaped country, there are many interesting places to visit in Benin.
 Here are the top experiences worth your time:

 - Visit the Pendjari National Park: The Pendjari Park is a dream for photographers and nature lovers for its stunning landscapes and abundant wildlife.
 It is the last remaining wildlife destination in West Africa that is home to both lions and elephants in the wild.
 With a variety of more than 360 exotic species of birds, including the Egyptian plover and black-crowned crane, this national park is a delight for birdwatching enthusiasts as well.